MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities.md

 # Configure managed identities for your Azure Data Explorer cluster

 A [managed identity from Azure Active Directory](/azure/active-directory/managed-identities-azure-resources/overview) allows your cluster to easily access other Azure AD-protected resources such as Azure Key Vault.
 The identity is managed by the Azure platform and doesn't require you to provision or rotate any secrets.
-This article shows you how to create a managed identity for Azure Data Explorer clusters.
 Managed identity configuration is currently supported only to [enable customer-managed keys for your cluster](security.md#customer-managed-keys-with-azure-key-vault).

+Your Azure Data Explorer cluster can be granted two types of identities:

+* **System-assigned identity**: Tied to your cluster and deleted if your resource is deleted.
+A cluster can only have one system-assigned identity.
+* **User-assigned identity**: Standalone Azure resource that can be assigned to your cluster.
+A cluster can have multiple user-assigned identities.

+This article shows you how to add and remove system-assigned and user-assigned managed identities for Azure Data Explorer clusters.

 > [!Note]
 > Managed identities for Azure Data Explorer won't behave as expected if your Azure Data Explorer cluster is migrated across subscriptions or tenants.
 The app will need to obtain a new identity, which can be done by [disabling](#remove-a-system-assigned-identity) and [re-enabling](#add-a-system-assigned-identity) the feature.
 Access policies of downstream resources will also need to be updated to use the new identity.